-We may pay up to 100 per cent of the grant on execution of the grant agreement, subject to timelines outlined in the grant agreement.
+We may pay up to 100 per cent of the grant on execution of the grant agreement, commence funding in a future financial year, or make payments in instalments subject to timelines outlined in the grant agreement.
 You will be required to provide milestone-reporting including on how you spent the grant funds.
 In cases where we pay in instalments, subsequent payments are subject to satisfactory progress on agreed milestones.